VelbazhdSoftwareLLC/Vitosha-Trade-Android-Client/README.md

-# VitDisComp
+# Vitosha Trade Android Client

-VitDisComp is a distributed computing wallpaper for Android.
+Vitosha Trade Android Client is a distributed computing client appliation for Android.
 The project was created during HackTogether competition, held October 1-2, Sofia/Bulgaria, 2016.

-Wallpaper uses artificial neural networks and genetic algorithms in order to forecast financial time series.
+It uses artificial neural networks and genetic algorithms in order to forecast financial time series.